apache/mesos/docs/roles.md

 _role_ is furthest below its fair share of the role's dominant resource.
 Each of the frameworks in that role are then offered additional resources in turn.

-The resource allocation process can be customized by assigning _weights_ to
-roles: a role with a weight of 2 will be allocated twice the fair share of a role with a weight of 1.
-Weights are optional, and can be specified via the `--weights` command-line flag when starting the Mesos master.
+The resource allocation process can be customized by assigning _[weights](weights.md)_ to roles: a role with a weight of 2 will be allocated twice the fair share of a role with a weight of 1.
+By default, every role has a weight of 1.
+Weights can be configured using the [/weights](endpoints/master/weights.md) operator endpoint, or else using the deprecated `--weights` command-line flag when starting the Mesos master.

 ## Role vs. Principal